Nadezhda Ulanovskaya: GULAG

-On February 21, 1948, Ulanovskaya was arrested for treason, specifically the transfer of information about the Great Purge for Australian Godfrey Blunden for the 1947 book A Room on the Route published in the US.
+On 21 February 1948, Ulanovskaya was arrested for treason, specifically the transfer of information about the Great Purge for Australian Godfrey Blunden for the 1947 book A Room on the Route published in the US.
 She was locked in solitary confinement in the Lefortovo prison.
-(Her husband was arrested on March 3, 1949.)
+(Her husband was arrested on 3 March 1949.)
 Accused of working with a British and American spy, she was not allowed to sleep for 13 days and nights.

 In 1951, she received a 15-year sentence in labor camps.
 She served time in Rechlag and then Dubravlag.
 (In 1951, her daughter was also arrested and in 1952 sentenced to 25 years.)
 In May 1956, Soviet authorities reclassified her crime to "disclosure of official secrets," reduced the sentence to the time already served, and released her.

 Later years

 In 1961, her younger daughter died.
 In 1971, her husband died.

 In 1973, Ulanovskaya immigrated to Israel with her daughter Maya, son-in-law, and grandson.

 In 1977, mother and daughter visited Godfrey Blunden in Europe.

-On July 17, 1977, C. L. Sulzberger of the New York Times published a memoir of Ulanovskaya from his days in Moscow as bureau chief 1943–5.
+In July 1977, C. L. Sulzberger of the New York Times visited Ulanovskaya in Israel and published some recollections of her from his days in Moscow as bureau chief 1943–5.

-On July 26, 1977, in London, Ulanovskaya appeared on an episode called "The Soviet Intelligence Apparatus" on Firing Line, a talk show hosted by William F. Buckley Jr.: Ulanovskaya: When we were in the States [in the Thirties], it was the first time—not that I began to doubt, but that I felt, with some reason, we couldn't do what the capitalists had achieved...
+On 26 July 1977, in London, Ulanovskaya appeared on an episode called "The Soviet Intelligence Apparatus" on Firing Line, a talk show hosted by William F. Buckley Jr.: Ulanovskaya: When we were in the States [in the Thirties], it was the first time—not that I began to doubt, but that I felt, with some reason, we couldn't do what the capitalists had achieved...
 In the States, in spite of that terrible time of the Depression... to us it didn't look terrible at all.
 Buckley: You mean by contrast with what you had experienced?
 Ulanovskaya: We saw those jobless people who still ate better...
 You know, some Communist sympathizers once showed us some slums, but those slums didn't impress me at all.
 Buckley: Made you feel at home?
 Ulanovskaya: Well, the way we personally lived in Moscow at that time was worse.

 Personal life and death

 By 1922, Ulanovskaya had married Alexander Ulanovsky.
 They had a son and two daughters, of whom one is named Maya Ulanovskaya.

 According to Sulzberger's 1977 memoir, Ulanovskaya had never heard of Alger Hiss, and her husband had no contact with Kim Philby, Guy Burgess, or Donald McLean.

-On January 5, 1983, Nadezhda Ulanovskaya died in Israel.
+On 5 January 1986, Nadezhda Ulanovskaya died in Israel.